The Highwaymen: The Road Goes on Forever

+Final years: Breakup, aftermath, and occasional partial reunions

 The band continued to tour into the late 1990s, before Jennings and Cash both started to decline in health, which prevented them from maintaining a full touring schedule.
-All four continued to perform as solo artists, with Jennings briefly joining Old Dogs; Jennings died in 2002 and Cash died in 2003.
+All four continued to perform as solo artists, with Jennings briefly joining another country supergroup, Old Dogs; Jennings died in 2002, and Cash died in 2003.

+Nelson and Kristofferson collaborated on multiple occasions following the deaths of Jennings and Cash, but they were not credited as the Highwaymen for these occasions.
+For example, in November 2003, Nelson and Kristofferson reunited to perform "Big River", one of Cash's songs that he had re-recorded in 1985 with his Highwaymen bandmates, with George Jones at a Grand Ole Opry-sponsored memorial concert for Cash at the Ryman Auditorium in Nashville, Tennessee.

 "Those tours and the records we made were a great time," recalled Kristofferson in 2010.
 "I just wish I was more aware of how lucky I was to share a stage with those people.
 I had no idea that two of them would be done so soon.
 Hell, I was up there and I had all my heroes with me.
 These are guys whose ashtrays I used to clean.
 I'm kinda amazed I wasn't more amazed."

+In 2012, Kristofferson, Jamey Johnson, and Snoop Dogg collaborated with Nelson on the single "Roll Me Up and Smoke Me When I Die".

+In 2016, Nelson and Kristofferson recorded a virtual collaboration of “One Too Many Mornings”, featuring archived vocals by Cash and Jennings recorded during the 1980s.
+This was released as a bonus track on the 2016 live album “Live: American Outlaws,” recorded at Nassau Coliseum in 1990.

+Kristofferson died on September 28, 2024, leaving Nelson as the last living member of the Highwaymen.